Kunthipuzha: Course

-The Kunthipuzha River originates from the Anginda peak in the Silent Valley National Park part of the Western Ghats in Kerala.
+The Kunthipuzha originates from the Anginda peak in the Silent Valley National Park part of the Western Ghats in Kerala.
 Initially it flows through the tropical evergreen forests and mountainous terrain of the Silent Valley National Park.
 Then it enters into the Palakkad plains where it passes several towns namely, Kottopadam, Mannarkad, Kumaramputhur, Karimpuzha, Sreekrishnapuram, Vellinezhi, Thachanattukara, Aliparambu, Marayamangalam, Elamkulam, Pulamanthole, Moorkkanad, Vilathur and Kodumudy.
-The Kunthipuzha River then merges with the Bharathapuzha River at Irimbiliyam.
+The Kunthipuzha then merges with the Bharathapuzha at Irimbiliyam.